 The water pump is the key element of a canister filter.
-This pump continuously works on the clock unless you switch off the machine for maintaining purpose.
+This pump continuously works on the clock unless you switch off the machine for maintenance purposes.
 And therefore, you should get a powerful motor with a standard impeller.
-Canister filters can operate using two types of engine, epoxy-sealed, and magnetic motor.
+Canister filters can operate using two types of engines, epoxy-sealed, and magnetic motors.

 3. Water Sealing:

-Aquatic animals like fish, shrimp, turtles are very sensitive to loud sounds.
-It means the smallest increase of loudness in the water tank can cause unfavorable effects on their energy.
+Aquatic animals like fish, shrimp, and turtles are very sensitive to loud sounds.
+It means the smallest increase in loudness in the water tank can cause unfavorable effects on their energy.
 It can affect their feeding cycle and the reproduction system as well.

 6. Good Flow Rate:

 To understand the efficiency of a water filter, you have to know the device’s flow rate first.
 An excellent flow rate will mean the filter is of good quality.
 Here, the flow rate means the number of water-cleaning cycles a filter can complete.
 A standard filter shall finish four periods per hour, but the filter size and pump performance also matter.

 How to Choose The Right Filter For Your Aquarium!

 Like canister filters, aquarium filters are available in many more forms.
 While some are good for saltwater tanks, some work better in freshwater ones.